ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-input}

 The CKEditor&nbsp;5 UI library contains a few input elements.
-Usually they are used in dropdowns and balloon panels, but you can also use them in a main toolbar.
+Usually, they are used in dropdowns and balloon panels, but you can also use them in a main toolbar.

 To create them, use the {@link module:ui/labeledfield/labeledfieldview~LabeledFieldView `LabaledFieldView`} class, which takes two parameters: